Lodestone Regional Park: Mountain Bike Skills Course

 Trails Utah is incredibly grateful for the support of the Spencer and Amanda Millerberg Family Giving Fund, People for Bikes, Dawn Corporate Giving, The Outride Fund, Salt Lake Running Company, Kennecott Charitable Foundation, Utah Division of Outdoor Recreation, Salt Lake County Parks and Recreation, and the Utah High School Cycling League in helping this project become a reality.

-Would also love to thank West Granite Composite Mountain Bike Team for all of their volunteer hours helping to build these trails.
+Would also love to thank West Granite Composite Mountain Bike Team for all of their volunteer hours, and Wasatch Adaptive Sports for their crucial help in making these trails accessible for adaptive mountain bikes.

 Lodestone Regional Park: Mountain Bike Skills Course new aerial view